 If you and your doctor decide to try this course of treatment with a biologic, you may experience flu-like symptoms or respiratory infections.
 Since biologics are given by injection or IV, you may also experience discomfort where the needle pokes your skin.

-Biologics may also lead to more serious side effects, such as blood disorders or cancer.
-For these reasons, it’s always a good idea to develop a strong relationship with your doctor.
-Together, you can decide on whether a biologic is a way forward for you to lessen or prevent joint destruction from psoriatic arthritis.
+Biologics may lead to more serious side effects, such as blood disorders or cancer.
+For these reasons, it’s a good idea to develop a strong relationship with your doctor.
+Together, you can decide on whether a biologic is the right treatment for your psoriatic arthritis.

 Biologics have introduced targeted treatment options for those living with moderate to severe PsA.
-Not all are new, but they do offer more advanced therapy for people who have PsA.
-If you feel that your current treatment plan isn’t working anymore, it may be worthwhile to talk to your doctor about biologics.
+Not all are new, but they are now considered a first-line therapy for treating PsA.